visit-dav/visit/src/doc/python_scripting/functions.rst

 **Description:**

-    The CreateDatabaseCorrelation function creates a database correlation, which is a VisIt construct that relates the time states for two or more databases in some way.
+    The CreateDatabaseCorrelation function creates a database correlation, which is a VisIt construct that relates the time-states for two or more databases in some way.
 You would use the CreateDatabaseCorrelation function if you wanted to put plots from more than one time-varying database in the same vis window and then move them both through time in some synchronized